Euler products of Selberg zeta functions in the critical strip: Abstract

 \section{Abstract}

-For any congruence subgroup of the modular group, we extend the region of convergence of the Euler product of the Selberg zeta function beyond the boundary $\Re s = 1$, if it is attached with a nontrivial irreducible unitary representation.
+For any congruence subgroup of the modular group, we extend the region of convergence of the Euler products of the Selberg zeta functions beyond the boundary $\Re s = 1$, if they are attached with a nontrivial irreducible unitary representation.
 The region is determined by the size of the lowest eigenvalue of the Laplacian, and it extends to $\Re s \geqslant 3/4$ under Selberg's eigenvalue conjecture.
-More generally, for any unitary representation we establish the relation between the behavior of the partial Euler product in the critical strip and the estimate of the error term in the prime geodesic theorem.
+More generally, for any unitary representation we establish the relation between the behavior of partial Euler products in the critical strip and the estimate of the error term in the prime geodesic theorem.
 For the trivial representation, the proof essentially exploits the idea of the celebrated work of Ramanujan.